Ravibio/Scene_Forge/docs/Package_Clean_Up.md

 # Troubleshoot

 If you encounter any errors after deleting files you can always restore them from the Recycle Bin or Trash and try to find out the issue.
-If you have any errors that you are unable to solve you can find help in our Discord group https://discord.gg/BGsYeCvJ.
+If you have any errors that you are unable to solve you can find help in our [Discrod](group:https://discord.gg/BGsYeCvJ).